b2cm/dart_ssi/README.md

 # dart_ssi
-Dart Package supporting several standards in SSI space, inclusive a minimal wallet implementation.
+Dart Package supporting several standards in SSI space, inclusive a minimal wallet implementation based on [Hive](https://docs.hivedb.dev/#/).
 This Package contains classes and functions for storing verifiable credentials and relating key-pairs; issue, verify and revoke credentials and presentations and interact with a erc1056 smartContract.
 Additional two exchange protocols ([IWCE](https://b2cm.github.io/iwce/) and [DIDComm V2](https://identity.foundation/didcomm-messaging/spec/)) for verifiable Credentials and Presentations are supported.

+## API Documentation
+To get a complete documentation of the API of this library use [`dart doc`](https://dart.dev/tools/dart-doc).

 ## Getting Started